Know Your Legal Rights

 Everyone deserves to feel happy and healthy, especially you.
 Get to know your patient rights.

 You have insurance-related legal rights through the Affordable Care Act and Medicare.
 This includes requiring insurance plans to cover people with pre-existing health conditions without charging more, holding them accountable for rate increases, protecting patients from discrimination and making it illegal for an insurer to cancel someone’s health insurance just because he or she got sick.
-It also means that you are required to have health insurance coverage or pay an annual penalty.

 If your health insurer refuses to pay a claim or cancels your coverage, you have the right to appeal that decision.
 Not only are insurers required to explain why they’ve denied your claim or ended your coverage, they must tell you how to file an appeal.
 Learn more about filing an appeal.